Posts Tagged ‘three little pigs’

 The Three Little Pigs, Pig #3

-Initially, I was going to portray myself as Pig #3, but now I realize that I’m more like a Pig #2.5.
+Initially, I was going to portray myself as Pig #3, but now I realize that I’m more like Pig #2.5.
 I’m still building my house of bricks…

 The third little pig

-My definition of the traits of Pig #3: (It’s hard to try to be as objective as possible with a made up character :) )
+My definition of the traits of Pig #3: (It’s hard to try to be as objective as possible with a made-up character :))

 1. Consistent and persistent attention to goals (in other words, organization)

-2. Smart investor (house of bricks vs twigs or straw, tools instead of play things)
+2. Smart investor (house of bricks vs twigs or straw, tools instead of playthings)

 3. Hard worker